-Trafalgar High School, with a student enrolment of approximately 680, is situated in a pleasant environment between the Strzelecki Ranges and Mount Baw Baw.
+Trafalgar High School, with a student enrollment of approximately 750, is situated in a pleasant environment between the Strzelecki Ranges and Mount Baw Baw.
 Located on a large, attractive site adjacent to Trafalgar Primary School, this unique rural setting nurtures a strong school identity based on wide community support, providing a stable, caring environment in which each individual attains a sense of identity and self worth.
 Many students travel to the school by bus or train from well beyond the local area.

 Our students are encouraged to exhibit positive attitudes to learning, high levels of independence, cooperation, tolerance of others, self-discipline, and pride in achievement.
 Courses of study for Years 7 – 10 offer a challenging environment across the eight Key Learning Areas (Arts, English, Health & Physical Education, Languages Other than English, Technology, Mathematics, Humanities), all of which are equitable represented in a balanced curriculum grid.